 Sports Talk Radio Hosts are responsible for many tasks beyond going on air to speak their thoughts.
 You will be expected to brainstorm ideas for shows, discerning which sports stories are discussion worthy.
 It is also important that you conduct research and gather hard facts to support your opinions.
 You will conduct interviews with athletes, coaches, and other sports professionals, sometimes in the studio, and other times on location, taking listeners into the world of locker rooms, training facilities and other seldom visited sports locales.
 It is also a part of your daily duties to keep listeners captivated, take listener calls, and keep callers interesting and focused.
 Finally, you are responsible for creating your own radio character, and marketing that brand personality on a daily basis.
 This is how you create a consistent connection with fans who are excited to listen to your show.

-How much do Sports Talk Radio Hosts make?
+What is a Sports Talk Radio Hosts salary?

 According to PayScale, the median radio show host salary is $43,466 a year, with the lowest being around $25,000 and the highest at about $92,000.
 Geographic location and employer (radio station), were the biggest factors in this wide range.
 Here are the average salaries for this position in the states of Florida, Colorado, Illinois and Ohio according to Salary Expert.